Prajjwal/prajjwal.github.io/_posts/2017-01-10-list-privacy-measures.md

 This aims to document everything I use to maintain a degree of privacy in my digital life, along with a few comments.
 It is targeted at intermediate Linux users who can get everything setup without any hand holding.
-I won't write tutorials on how to use any of this, but I might link to them to provide a starting point.
+I had wanted to write tutorials on what follows, but that would make the post unbearably long.
+Instead, I shall try to link to pages that are good starting points.

-I intend to constantly update this. `CTRL + D` creates a bookmark in most browsers.
+I intend to constantly update this, so it might be a good page to bookmark.

 ## Goals